nrc1231/Mesa-RAS-Study/docker/README.md

 # 4. Replace the SystemC-AMS Source Files

-1）Navigate to the source directory:
+1）Navigate to the Docker directory:

 /messy/messy/src/